 4. Selection procedure of EMJMD consortia

 The main objective of the EMJMD programme is to attract, select, and fund excellence; this should be understood both in terms of academic quality of the main actors (participating organisations and EMJMD Master students), as well as in terms of the implementation capacity of the consortia which are expected to carry out an integrated international study programme with students from Programme and Partner Countries.
-Proposals will be fully assessed by academic experts in a one step evaluation process.
+Proposals will be fully assessed by an Evaluation Committee composed by EU staff and assisted by external academic experts in a one-step evaluation process.